vadagama/sever_crew/README.md

 * **US-1.7:** As a Dietician I want an opportunity to review data about health status of users to make recommendations on their diets
 * **US-1.8:** As a User I need to get my medical profile from clinics without any manual operations or efforts
 * **US-1.9:** As a Doctor I want to establish wellness goals for patients to improve their level of health and wellbeing
-* **US-1.10:** As a Doctor I need full statistic about patients compliance with the goals to to evaluate their progress
+* **US-1.10:** As a Doctor I need full statistic about patients compliance with the goals to evaluate their progress
 * **US-1.11:** As a Low-income I want that medical profile should be as usable as possible for the client to answer the questions quickly and correctly
 * **US-1.12:** As a Doctor I want to manage clients goals to quickly assign goals to a patient based on a template
+* **US-1.13:** As a Clinic I want to get feedback about regular tests results and overall clients health

 **Social Network**
-* **US-2.1:** As a User I want to have an opportunity to join a community of like-minded people to share interesting information
+* **US-2.1:** As a User I want to have an opportunity to join a community of like-minded people to share interesting and useful information
 * **US-2.2:** As a User I need to participate in online and offline meetings to collaborate with community
 * **US-2.3:** As a User I need an opportunity to post thoughts, photos, video to share my progress and knowledge with people
 * **US-2.4:** As a User I want an opportunity for everyone in community to post some comments in my articles to to receive feedback
 * **US-2.5:** As a User I want to join communities and group chats to find out the information I'm interested in
 * **US-2.6:** As a User I want to communicate with other users with messages so that I can promptly receive information
-* **US-2.7:** As a Doctor I need blog with some recommendations so that people could get received primary information without personal consultations
+* **US-2.7:** As a Doctor (and Dietician) I need blog functionality with some recommendations so that people could get received primary information without personal (face-to-face) consultations
-* **US-2.8:** As a Doctor I need opportunity to moderate group chats so that we could discuss common themes together
+* **US-2.8:** As a Doctor (and Dietician) I need opportunity to moderate group chats so that we could discuss common themes together
 * **US-2.9:** As a User I want create and manage groups and group chats to publish content for a certain circle of people
 * **US-2.10:** As a Low-income I want to get information and participate in charity events in order to get any help
-* **US-2.11:** As a Low-income I want see minimal data in my user interface in order not to lose the necessary information
+* **US-2.11:** As a Low-income I want to see minimal data in my user interface in order not to lose the necessary information
 * **US-2.12:** As a User I want a better user interface so that i can easy find friends, posts and groups with useful information
 * **US-2.13:** As a User I need to get notifications in order to be aware of all interesting events
 * **US-2.14:** As a Doctor I want to share my docs and videos in order to organize better education and communication process
 * **US-2.15:** As a Doctor I want to have an opportunity to sell extended consultations in order to receive income from participation
 * **US-2.16:** As a User I need review of my individual set of posts in order to get relevant information
+* **US-2.17:** As a Doctor I need an intelligent chatbot so that it suggest me some recommendations based on established medical rules so that users will not receive "harmful advice"

 **Security**
 * **US-3.1:** As a User I want to be sure that my data is in safe and will not get to third parties
 * **US-3.2:** As a Product Owner I want to be sure that post, articles and blogs do not contain negative and illegal content in order not to cause negativity
 * **US-3.3:** As a User I want to authorise using my Farmacy Food login so that i don't need to spend time to another registration process
 * **US-3.4:** As a User I want to authorise using Facebook or Google login so that not to spend efforts to remember my Farmacy Family login and password
-* **US-3.5:** As a  Low-income I want to have an opportunity to use application in a fast manner without any authentication
+* **US-3.5:** As a  Low-income I want to have an opportunity to use application in a fast manner with simple authentication process

-**Chat**
-* **US-4.1:** As a Client I want to have an intelligent chatbot so that it suggest me meals depending on preferences and create an order not to waste my time ordering manually
-* **US-4.2:** As a Doctor I need an intelligent chatbot so that it suggest me some recommendations based on established medical rules so that users will not receive "harmful advice"

 **Webinars**
 * **US-5.1:** As a Low-Income I want to get free consultation with a doctor so that i can receive medical care
 * **US-5.2:** As a Doctor I need to have an opportunity to create webinars in order to educate Farmacy Family users
 * **US-5.3:** As a Doctor I want to conduct consultations online in order to  interact more effectively with the patient
+* **US-5.4:** As a User I want to get free or paid consultations with a doctor or a Dietician

 **Data analytics**
 * **US-6.1:** As a Product Owner I want there to be a collection of geography data so that they are transferred to the Farmacy Family and used to optimize deliveries to refrigerators and reduce waste